Researchers don’t yet understand why, but autistic people are at a higher risk of bipolar disorder.

-Autism spectrum disorder (ASD) is a range of symptoms that include difficulties with social skills, speech, behavior, and communication.
-The term “spectrum” is used because these challenges fall along a wide array.
-Each person’s signs and symptoms of autism are different.
+Autism spectrum disorder (ASD) causes a variety of symptoms that include difficulties with social skills, speech, behavior, and communication.
+The term “spectrum” is used because a wide range of abilities can be found among autistic people.
+Each person’s signs and symptoms are different.

-That’s because BD and autism share several common symptoms and behaviors.
-Some people with ASD may be mistakenly diagnosed as bipolar, when their symptoms are really the result of autistic behaviors.
+That’s because bipolar disorder and autism share several common symptoms and behaviors.
+Some autistic people may be mistakenly diagnosed as bipolar when their symptoms are really the result of autistic behaviors.

-People who are on the autism spectrum are more likely to show signs and symptoms of bipolar disorder.
-They’re also more likely to be diagnosed with the psychiatric disorder than the typical population.
-However, it’s not clear what percentage or why.
+Autistic people are more likely to exhibit signs and symptoms of bipolar disorder.
+They’re also more likely to be diagnosed with bipolar disorder than the typical population.
+However, it’s not clear how many people have both conditions or why.

 Researchers know that bipolar disorder may be linked to your genes.
 If you have a close family member who has either bipolar disorder or depression, you have a greater chance of developing the condition.
 The same is true for autism.
-Specific genes or errors in genes may increase your risk for developing autism.
+Specific genes or gene errors may increase your chances of developing autism.

 Symptoms of bipolar disorder fall into two categories.
 These categories are determined by the type of mood you’re experiencing.